 I will have PO talk about the business impact of missing the sprint goal.
 Emphasize how, Since the team has missed achieving a business outcome, it’s highly unlikely individual performances are going to go unnoticed and unrewarded.

 Make the team understand only after the team has collectively achieved something, individual performances are going to matter.
-Having said that, analysis needs to be done to understand why a tall sprint goal was planned without considering the team's capabilities.
+Having said that, an analysis needs to be done to understand why a tall sprint goal was planned without considering the team's capabilities.

 He needs to pick up the next user stories or anything that could be decided based on the scrum call outcomes.
 There has to be a proper retrospective as to what went wrong and what needs to be improved that needs to be implemented in the next sprint.

-If it could be wrong planning taking too many user stories then team capacity or impediment Infrastructure wise technology-wise resource wise that were not addressed in a timely manner.
+If it could be wrong planning taking too many user stories then team capacity or impediment Infrastructure-wise technology-wise resource-wise that were not addressed in a timely manner.
 So they need to identify and fix that.

 Scrum believes in the team..we swim together we sink together..there is no accolades if the team fails to deliver.

 Sprint goal is a collective effort and not an individual milestone.

 b.
 Even before anyone SM/PM can interfere, the dev team should meet outside the scrum calls and iron out any issue or come up with solutions or concerns.
 Work can be quantified but cannot be finite.
 It may inc/dec as the sprint progresses.

 If the dev team not self-organizing only then SM should step in.
 Reasons for incoherence may vary